Indices to local

 Trent University Archives (Peterborough, Ontario)

 A great deal of gratitude is owed by area researchers to the late Percy Climo of Cobourg, who took it upon himself to create a head-of-household index of the 1803-1851 Hope Township census returns (available in hard copy at both Port Hope and Cobourg public libraries).
-These records have been transcribed for on-line searching with the kind permission of his great-nephew, Dan Climo.
-When browsing through them, please keep in mind that the entries were Mr. Climo's interpretation of often-illegible and/or faded entries.
-I hope I haven't misinterpreted HIS hand-written entries too badly!
+These records have been transcribed for online searching with the kind permission of his great nephew, Dan Climo.
+When browsing through them, please keep in mind that the entries were Mr. Climo's interpretation of often illegible or faded entries.
+I hope I haven't misinterpreted his hand written entries!